dorinemerlat/exogap/README.md

 export NXF_EDGE=1
 nextflow self-update
 ```
-Don't worry,, the *edge* release works very well with EXOGAP and will not cause any issues.
+Don't worry, the *edge* release works very well with EXOGAP and will not cause any issues.

 3. Clone the GitHub repository of EXOGAP:
 ```bash